echaozh/zalora-task/README.md

-# Simple Restful server to make, list, and display info about shoes (for Zalora)
+# Simple Restful service for shoes

 ## The project